top of page

 French Bulldog

-At Union Hill Animal Hospital, we are committed to helping every pet breathe easy.
+We are committed to helping every pet breathe easy.
 Brachycephalic Obstructive Airway Syndrome (BOAS) is a condition that affects certain breeds of dogs and cats with shortened muzzles.
 Our compassionate team is proud to offer advanced BOAS corrective surgery using CO2 laser to help your fur baby breathe easier, improve their quality of life, and enjoy more tail wags and happy snorts for many years to come!

 What is BOAS?